 - How do rural, suburban, and urban communities depend on one another?

 - What kind of community is Naples?

-- Where is the world is Naples, Florida?
+- Where in the world is Naples, Florida?

 - How did we get here?